Advanced Aircraft Analysis Module Descriptions

 The engine performance data such as thrust or power can be entered as function of speed.

-The purpose of the geometry module is to help the user define the geometry of the fuselage, wing, horizontal tail, vertical tail, v-tail and canard and calculate related parameters.
-The methodology used to calculate the airplane component geometries is described in Airplane Design II.
+The purpose of the geometry module is to help the user define the geometry of the fuselage, wing, horizontal tail, vertical tail, V-tail and canard and calculate related parameters.
+The methodology used to calculate the aircraft component geometries is described in Airplane Design II.
 Two-dimensional geometry can be defined for straight and cranked lifting surfaces.
 For cranked lifting surfaces, an equivalent lifting surface defined by the fixing the tip or the mean geometric chord is generated.
 The fuel volume in the wing is calculated using Class I and Class II methods and accounts for fuel in cranked wings.
 For the horizontal tail, vertical tail, V-tail and canard the volume coefficient can be calculated.
 The control surfaces along with the corresponding lifting surfaces can be plotted.
 The chord length, airfoil thickness ratio and twist of any lifting surface at a specified spanwise station can be determined.

 The fuselage module shows all cross-sections of the fuselage and is used to determine fuselage camber, inclination angles of each segment and cross-sectional area distribution.